mooncakeSG/RideHailingApp/README.md

 ### Frontend
 - React Native
 - TypeScript
-- Redux Toolkit
-- NativeWind (Tailwind CSS)
+- Socket.IO for real-time communication
-- React Navigation
+- Jest and React Testing Library for testing
-- Firebase Cloud Messaging
-- Google Maps API
+- Context API for state management
-- Socket.io-client
+- React Navigation for routing
+- Expo for development and deployment

 ### Backend (In Development)
 - Node.js